Contact Information

 Biography

 Robin grew up in Newport News, Virginia.
 She completed a Bachelor's Degree in French and Spanish at George Mason University in Fairfax and her Master's in Applied French Linguistics at the University of Alabama.
-At UIUC, she is working towards a Ph.D. in French Linguistics with an emphasis in Romance Linguistics.
+At UIUC, she is working towards a Ph.D. in French Linguistics with a concentration in Romance Linguistics.
+She has completed graduate minors in Queer Studies, Gender and Women's Studies, European Union Studies, and Linguistic Anthropology.

 Research Interests